Gordale Scar

 [N.B.
 To get some idea of the scale, note the person in the middle distance at the foot of the cliff face on the right...]

 Gordale Scar is undeniably impressive, and is the subject of a famous painting by Turner entitled "Gordale Scar" (circa 1816) - which is presently in the Turner Collection of the Tate Britain museum in London.
-The gorge was also sketched and painted by James Ward, whose works are also in the Tate Collection in London.
+The gorge was also sketched and painted by James Ward, whose works are also in the Turner Collection of the Tate Britain museum in London.

 Malham (in the Yorkshire Dales) - Home Page